dmnkvd/Archive-Transcoding-Tools/README.md

 A generative installation, fed by the visual material created within the Drawing App.

 ### Aims
-The final tool seeks to bring together an inclusive narrative, a selection of artefacts, and the user-made drawings into a dynamic, evolving experience, that tells a story of the subjectivity of classification, and meaning-making.
+The final tool seeks to bring together an inclusive narrative, a selection of artefacts, and the user-made drawings into an interpretative, evolving experience, that discusses the subjectivity of classification, and complexity of meaning-making.
 Given the restrictions imposed in light of Covid-19, I developed a first prototype for a web-based experience.
 The original exhibition proposal is a spatial installation within the Institute of International Social History in Amsterdam, where visitors can contribute their drawings to the dataset and experience the narrative in a physical space via a two-channel generative installation.

 ### Methods